Resizing a Linode

 Specifically, review the Used column from the output of that command.

 If you’re using less space than your intended plan requires, you can move onto the next step without any further action.

 If you’re using more space than your intended plan allows, you need to remove some files to free up some space before moving onto the next step.
 See the options for doing this in the Download Files from Your Linode guide.

 Resize the Linode’s disks to fit within the storage space of the new plan.
 See Resizing a Disk .

 There are quite a few types of Linode Compute Instances available to you, each with their own value propositions and use cases.
 When resizing your Linode, you aren’t limited to the current plan type.
 You are able to switch to any Linode plan across any plan type, including:

-For help deciding on a plan type, review the How to Choose a Linode Plan guide for advice and a comparison of each plan.
+For help deciding on a plan type, review the Choosing a Compute Instance Type and Plan guide for advice and a comparison of each plan.